PaolaGaray/typescript-sort/Readme.md

 # Description

-This is a little basic Typescript application that sorts the values of some data structures from least to greatest .
-Theses data structures are an array of numbers, an string and a linked list.
+This is a little basic Typescript application that sorts the values of some data structures from least to greatest.
+These data structures are an array of numbers, a string and a linked list.

 # Goals